Whiteknight/CastIron/docs/maponto.md

             ON p.Id = cm.PersonId;
 ```

-Notice first that this query was deliberately structured to be readable and extendable in the future.
-Different types of search criteria can be used to populate the `@persons` table, which then fuels the remainder of the query.
+Notice first that this query was deliberately structured to be produceable from C# code.
+Different types of search criteria can be used to populate the `@persons` table, which then fuels the remainder of the query which can remain constant.

 To combine these two result sets into a single enumerable of objects, we have a few options.
-We could do something like a `.Join()` on these two result sets:
+We could do something like a `.Join()` on these two result sets (notice that `.ToList()` is mandatory here, the enumerables terminate when the results are advanced to the next result set):

 ```csharp
 var persons = results.AsEnumerable<Person>().ToList();